 Troubleshooting

-latest tags are not allowed as they make versioning and rollbacks unpredictable.
+latest tags are not supported for server as they make versioning and rollbacks unpredictable.